LawSmith408/WhiskerAnalyses/README.md

 This project is developed using PlatformIO.
 To get started:

-1. Clone the repository.
+1. Follow the dependency links above to download the required additional programs.
-2. Open the project using the PlatformIO extension in Visual Studio Code or the PlatformIO IDE.
+2. Download this Repo and open in MATLAB.
-3. Ensure that the required hardware setup is assembled according to the schematic linked in the hardware repository above.
+3. Read the customization notes below
-4. Update the pin definitions at the beginning of the script to reflect your hardware setup, if necessary.
+4. Run the specific simulations required.
-5. Compile and flash your microcontroller with PlatformIO.
+5. Run visualizations of the simulations.

 ## Variables for Simulation
 The variables that are customizable for the bio-inspired beam are the following: